alvarotrigo/fullPage.js/README.md

 https://cdnjs.com/libraries/fullpage.js

 ###Required HTML structure
-Each section will be defined with a `div` containing the `section` class.
+Each section will be defined with an element containing the `section` class.
 The active section by default will be the first section, which is taken as the home page.
 ```html
 <div id="fullpage">